ZacCac/MoXY-3D-Printer/README.md

 ## Features

 - **Sturdy Frame**: A machined steel gantry for enhanced rigidity and alignment.
-4040 aluminum extrusions for the frame
+Full steel frame to minimize misalignment due to thermal expansion
 - **Linear Rails**: Utilizes high-quality MGN9 cross rails and MGN12 static rails
 - **Belted Z-Axis**: Equipped with 12mm GT3 belts and HGR15 rails for the Z-axis
-- **Needle Bearings and Double Shear**: Incorporates needle bearings and double shear for the gantry, enhancing durability and reducing wear.
+- **Double Shear**: Incorporates double shear for the gantry, enhancing durability and reducing wear.
 - **Future Expansion**: Designed to accommodate future expansion, including a heated chamber and insulation for improved print quality and material compatibility.
 - **Additional Hardware**: Features a Chube hotend and Beacon support
 - **Open Source**: Utilizes Klipper firmware, allowing for customization and community-driven development.